moonylabs/moonylabs.github.io/docs/tokenomics/bonding-curve.md

 Moony’s price discovery is governed by an on‑chain bonding curve, a deterministic mathematical function encoded within the Reserve Contract.
 The curve dynamically adjusts the token’s price based on the current absolute supply of tokens in circulation.

-This mechanism applies symmetrically to both minting and redemption.
-When new Moony is issued, the curve calculates the cost in USDF according to current circulating supply; when Moony is redeemed, it determines the USDF return using the same logic.
+This mechanism applies symmetrically to both unlocking and redemption.
+When Moony is unlocked from the pre-minted supply, the curve calculates the cost in USDF according to current circulating supply; when Moony is redeemed, it determines the USDF return using the same logic.
 As circulating supply increases, the curve raises the price in a non‑linear fashion.
 This exponential structure is intentional: it rewards early participation with lower entry costs, requires later participants to contribute proportionally more liquidity, and naturally reinforces Moony’s scarcity over time.

 ## Core Principles

-- **Price Increases with Demand:** As users mint Moony from the Reserve Contract, the circulating supply increases and the bonding curve adjusts the price upward with each transaction.
+- **Price Increases with Demand:** As users unlock Moony from the Reserve Contract, the circulating supply increases and the bonding curve adjusts the price upward with each transaction.

 - **Price Also Governs Redemption:** When users redeem Moony for USDF through the Reserve, the curve calculates the return value based on the current supply position.